ajaspe/ajaspe.github.io/_notes/visual-computing-research-survival-guide.md

 This small guide aims to be a quick-start introduction to common terms, procedures for a computer science researcher.
 Some aspect will be generic, and other will be more oriented to the field of Visual Computing, specifically to Computer Graphics and Visualization.

 ## Finding a research topic
-That is your advisor responsability :) Appart of that, there are some places for inspiration:
+That is your advisor's responsability :) Appart of that, there are some places for inspiration:
 * [SIGGraph Course: Open problems in real-time rendering](https://openproblems.realtimerendering.com/): SIGGraph course of 2015, 16, 17 by different researchers.
 * [T. Funkhouser: Five principles for choosing research problems in computer graphics](https://www.youtube.com/watch?v=v2Qaf8t8I6c): SIGGraph 2015 talk as Computer Graphics Achievement Award.
 * **Visualization challenges**: